pylint: disable=C0103, C0114

 # ---------------------

-Removes a pair from the Kerning. **pair** will
+"""Remove the specified pair from the Kerning.

 This is a backwards compatibility method.